 How the Chipolo CARD Performs in Real-World Use

-We tested the CARD on three Android phones running Google Find Hub as well.
+The CARD also works with Google Find Hub on Android.
 The switching workflow is the gotcha: you can’t run the CARD on both networks simultaneously.
 To swap networks you factory-reset the tracker (hold the button for 8 seconds, listen for the descending tone), then re-pair to the other network.
 Most owners pick one network and stay, but the option is there for households that move between iPhone and Pixel.

 For a head-to-head against thinner alternatives, our best wallet tracker card roundup compares the CARD against KeySmart SmartCard and Eufy SmartTrack Card.